Go Back

 Print Recipe

 These healthy and delicious gluten-free muffins are the perfect replacement for “real muffins”.
-We don't use traditional flours, seed oils, refined sugars or additives of any kind.
-Instead of being loaded with sugar, these muffins come with healthy fats and quality protein to fuel all your energy needs.
+We don't use traditional flours, seed oils, refined sugar, or additives of any kind.
+These muffins come with healthy fats and quality protein to fuel all your energy needs.

 Equipment